Biological control of parrot feather in North America

 What is this project doing?

-Since 2020, CABI Switzerland, in collaboration with the British Columbia Ministry of Forests, Land, Natural Resource Operations, and Rural Development, initiated a project to evaluate the potential for biological control of parrot feather in Canada, specifically the Lower Mainland.
+In 2020, CABI Switzerland initiated a project to evaluate the potential for biological control of parrot’s feather in western North America.

 All three agents have the potential to be effective and safe biological control agents.
 However, before any agent can be considered for safe release in western North America, host-range testing of plant species, relevant to the region, will need to be conducted.